 God had a no-marry list for Israel.
-Three of groups were the children of Moab, Ammon and Canaan.
+Three of the groups were the children of Moab, Ammon and Canaan.
 These were all children of Incest.
-There were others that God told Israel not to marry, but these were the children of incest.
+There were others that God told Israel not to marry, but these were the most written about children of incest.

 Another instance is in Ezra chapter nine.
 The people who had returned to Judea from Babylon were intermarrying with the children of the land.